davidelettieri/davidelettieri.it/_posts/2021-02-21-Workflows-with-visitor-pattern.md

 ```

 ### What's missing?
 A lot of stuff!
-First of all, we didn't talk about the current step of the `Claim`.
+First of all, we didn't define our FSM in any of our workflows.
+Which transitions are allowed?
+Then we didn't talk about the current step of the `Claim`.
 We could need a proper class as in the `Transition` case or just an enum if we don't need any step specific behavior.
 Our transition types don't actually contains code, we could need DI to actually performs something e.g. passing a db connection or a logger.
 This would complicate our `TransitionResolver` class.
 We need to keep in sync the transitions with the corresponding enum, maybe something automated could be a good idea, depending on how frequently we need new transition and who is going to work on it.
 A new hire could miss the point of having some kind of duplication or simply she could not know.

 I think that is a pretty good solution, not over-engineered and simple to modify and extend.
-We a nice base implementation in `Transition` we could also remove the abstract keyword and using just that type for simple transition that do not need specific code.
+If we have a nice base implementation in `Transition` we could also remove the abstract keyword and using just that type for simple transition that do not need specific code.
 E.g.

 ```csharp
 public class TransitionResolver